veaceslav/veaceslav.github.io/_posts/2015-08-01-protecting-data-forensinc.md

 The troubles do not stop here, some techniques can even recover data even if something was written on top of it.
 To ensure a safe delete, you must write over the same place few times.
 Then data dissapears for good.

+Different utility programs offer different types of wipe:

+*simple, write whole disk with zeros, one time
+*good, write disk with data 3 times
+*better, write disk with data 7 times
+*best, write disk with data 35 times

+I opted out for third option, because I find writting data 35 times a little bit insane...

 Now I booted into the system and see the worst case scenario: The whole disk has one partition:
-Disk C. You don't know where the old data is, so you need to wipe whole disk, then reinstall the system.
+Disk C.You don't know where the old data is, so you need to wipe whole disk, then reinstall the system.
 And this is what I'm doing now.
-To write zeros 7 times on 290 Gb disk, it will take 10 hours.
-And that what I'm doing now: Waiting for wipe to finish.
-If you are in a hurry, you are busted.
+To write zeros 7 times on 290 Gb disk, program gave me an estimated time of 7 hours.
+Now about 50% is done and I still need to wait another 4 and a half hours.If you are in a hurry, you are busted.
 Imagine if you had one 1 Terabyte disk.
-That would took days to wipe.
+That would take days to wipe.

 My suggestions for everybody who may have similar problems: